vlad-bystritskii/ArchivePDFConverter/Readme.md

-# Image to PDF Converter
+# Archive to PDF Converter

-This repository contains a simple tool for converting images to PDF format.
-It uses Python and some popular libraries to handle image processing and PDF generation.
+# Overview
+This project provides a comprehensive tool for extracting archives and creating PDFs from image files.
+The primary goal is to support multiple archive formats, clean the extracted files, and compile images into PDFs while adding metadata and ensuring file size constraints.

+## Supported Formats

+- Archive Formats:
+  - ZIP (.zip)
+  - RAR (.rar)
+  - Comic Book Archive (.cba)
+- Image Formats for PDF:
+  - PNG (.png)
+  - JPEG (.jpg, .jpeg)

 ## Features